kleinercubs/ImgFact/README.md

 The triplets to path map file is [triplet_path_mapping.json](https://github.com/kleinercubs/ImgFact/blob/main/triplet_path_mapping.json).

+The titles of each image can be accessed by [GoogleDrive](https://drive.google.com/drive/u/0/folders/1ovmay5iSAIJcZOtSYEv6-WAeIfFoEmXo), each file contains all the images and triplets under that relationship.

 ## ImgFact API

  Here we provide a easy-to-use API to enable easy access of ImgFact data.
 Before using the ImgFact api, you should download both the dataset and the `triplet_path_mapping.json` into one directory.
 You can use the api to explore ImgFact by: